Transactional mails are sent automatically as a result of actions or events. There are two scenarios for transactional

-Some actions are not available for new or incomplete transactional mails.
+Some actions are not for new or incomplete transactional mails.

 - Create.
-Create a new transactional mail.
-See Creating a transactional mail.
+Create new transactional mails.
+See Creating transactional mails.

 - Copy.
-Select a transactional mail and click Copy.
+Copy a transactional mail.
 Elements (recipients, target groupsSubset of recipients defined by rules and conditions and a logic relationship between them.
 For example, all recipients in the United Kingdom., messages, and so on) are applied.

 - Delete.
-Select a transactional mail and click Delete.
+Delete a transactional mail.
 You can delete only new or incomplete transactional mails.